-- 0.89 ugL for the lead found in tap water cooked alone
+0.89 ugL for the lead found in tap water cooked alone

-Chris Kresser has pointed out in a widely circulated blog on this study that the levels of lead found in the broth tested for this study are lower than the EPA limit for lead in tap water, which is 15 ug/L. That, of course, begs the question of whether the level of contamination permitted in tap water is acceptable.
+	Chris Kresser has pointed out in an article on this study that the levels of lead found in the broth tested for this study are lower than the EPA limit for lead in tap water, which is 15 ug/L. That, of course, begs the question of whether the level of contamination permitted in tap water is acceptable.
 In any case, as Kresser pointed out, a cup or two of broth a day would go well under that level and should not be considered dangerous.

 	We also know Vitamin D deficiency will increase lead accumulation in bones and Vitamin C and/or iron deficiencies will increase lead levels in the blood.
 Adequate iron and B vitamins (particularly thiamine and folate) status also play roles in reducing the risk of lead toxicity.
 Clearly is it wise to be well-nourished.

 	In a best broth scenario then, people replete in calcium would not suffer ill effects from lead in the broth.
 Such people would also benefit from the ample quantities of the amino acid glycine in the broth because glycine — along with the cysteine and glutamic acid also found in broth — are needed by the body to produce glutathione, an antioxidant that helps us dispatch lead and other heavy metals.

 	Unhappily, that beneficial broth scenario does not hold true unless people already have a healthy gut.
 It is far less likely to be the case in those already suffering from digestive disorders and compromised gastrointestinal integrity.
 This is definitely the case with children afflicted with autism and other disorders, and unfortunately, these are the very children being given broth as part of their gut healing.